|

 The running time is dominated by the comparisons, as moves are performed only for elements for which we calculated the final placement.

-This sorting algorithms is unable to make an advantage of the pre-existing sorting or sorted areas.
-That means that the running time is almost independent of the initial ordering of elements and depends on the number of elements to sort.
-The fact that already sorted array will be sorted in the same time as any other diminish its usefulness for applications where we know definitely that input data came largely presorted with few permutations.
+The key deficiency of this sorting algorithm that it is unable to make the advantage of the pre-existing sorting or sorted areas.
+That means that the running time is almost independent of the initial ordering of elements and depends just on the number of elements to sort.
+So if the array is already sorted the algorithm will perform all the operations on it anyway.
+This fact diminishes (or eliminates) its usefulness for applications where we definitely know that input data came largely presorted with just few permutations.

-Here is the skeleton implementation in C. For notes on coding style see Sorting Algoritms Coding Style.
-Note that the outer loop iterates only to (n-1) while the inner loop (finding minimum) iterates till the end of array (n).
+Here is the skeleton implementation in C. For notes on coding style see Sorting Algorithms Coding Style.
+Note that the outer loop iterates only to (n-1) while the inner loop (finding minimum) iterates from the first element of the unsorted area till the end of array (n).

 // a is an array of size n